eml11/geotherm/README.md

 Tested on mac os x 10.9

 To intall:
-  - edit LDFLAGS in Makefile to include directory for netcdff libary
+  - edit LDFLAGS in Makefile to include directory for netcdff and netcdf libaries if these are in a non-standard location
-  - edit FDFLAGS in Makefile to include directory for netcdf.mod
+  - edit FDFLAGS in Makefile to include directory for netcdf.mod if this is in a non-standard location
   - type make

 Source code located in src/
 Modules and Objects located in f90/